unktomi/ProjectTangoPlugin/Documentation/TangoPluginDocs.md

 This is the Filename/UUID pair representing an ADF which is currently within the Tango Core of the user's device.
 It can be used as an input for the Connect node, in which case the system will attempt to localize against it.

 #### Fields
-UUID [String]: universally unique identifier string set Filename [String]: Name of the file
+UUID [String]: A universally unique identifier for the ADF, represented as a string.
+Filename [String]: The name of the file.